 David Suisman, Ph.D., Director, Graduate Program, Associate Professor of History, University of Delaware

 Jennifer Van Horn, Ph.D., Associate Professor of Art History and History, University of Delaware (Program Alumna)

-Jaipreet Virdi, Ph.D., Assistant Professor of History, University of Delaware
+Jaipreet Virdi, Ph.D., Associate Professor of History, University of Delaware

-Sarah Wasserman, Ph.D., Associate Director, Center for Material Culture Studies, Assistant Professor of English, University of Delaware
+Sarah Wasserman, Ph.D., Director, Center for Material Culture Studies & Associate Professor of English, University of Delaware

 Lance Winn, M.F.A., Professor of Art, University of Delaware

 Julian Yates, Ph.D., H. Fletcher Brown Professor of English, University of Delaware

 The Winterthur Program is proud to introduce our current Fellows.